Alcohol is a powerful chemical that can have a wide range of adverse effects on almost every part of your body, including your brain, bones and heart.

 Dial 999 for an ambulance if you suspect alcohol poisoning and you're worried.
 Don't try to make the person vomit because they could choke on it.
 To prevent choking, turn them on to their side and put a cushion under their head.

 If a person loses consciousness, don't leave them to "sleep it off".
-Levels of alcohol in the blood can continue rising for 30-40 minutes after the last drink, and symptoms can worsen.
+Levels of alcohol in the blood can continue rising for 30 to 40 minutes after the last drink, and symptoms can worsen.